 Hello, in this post we will discuss the Management Information Systems or MIS reports in accounts.
-We will cover the following.
+We will cover the following topics in detail:

 What is MIS reports in accounting?

-As per CIMA (Chartered Institute of Management Accounting), MIS stands for Management Information Systems.
+As per CIMA, MIS stands for Management Information Systems.
 It is a collaborative report on people, organizations, technology and also about relationships among people and organizations affecting the company.

-In general, accounting gives you a broad perspective on the financial position of a company like a record of all incomes, expenditures, assets and liabilities you posses.
+In general, the accounting will give a broad perspective on the financial position of a company like a record of all incomes, expenditures, assets and liabilities in its possession.

 Thus MIS report provides information on the day to day accounting activities, help to make business decisions and track the progress of the business.
 Business managers at all levels of an organization rely on these reports.